kniec/aws-neuropointillist-workshop/content/07-Appendix/01-customami.md

 commands were used to install software for this workshop.
 They run on Ubuntu.

 First install R and some dependencies.
+Commented links include some of the instructions for these steps to explain what's happening.
 ```bash
 #https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-18-04-quickstart
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9